rezaa89/Spatio_temporal_missing_data_imputation/README.md

 ## How to Run
 1- Clone the project.

 2- Run "python preprocessing.py" or "python training.py" or "python evaluation.py".
 In each of the .py files, there is a complete code of running up to the section.
-For example, evaluation.py includes all codes of preprocessing, training and evluations.
+For example, evaluation.py includes the class and functions of Evaluation, but also call the functions of preprocessing, training and evluations in order.

 ## To be completed
 The project consists of basic implementations of the models for spatio-temporal missing data imputation.
 Following parts will be added to the project: